-A data breach can result in both financial and/or identity theft, the result of either of these can be devastating.
+A data breach can result in both financial and/or identity theft, and the result of either of these can be devastating.
 With enough information, cybercriminals can apply for credit in your name, set up fraudulent bank accounts and access your existing accounts.

 But the impact of data breaches goes much further than financial losses.

 Many victims go on to suffer from stress, anxiety and distress and according to Victim Support, the effects of crime can last for a long time.

 If an organisation has failed to protect your personal data, you have a right to claim compensation - even if you haven’t suffered as a result.

 At Hayes Connor Solicitors, we have a wealth of experience across our team.
 We know what it takes to make a successful data breach compensation claim.

-We understand that making a compensation claim can be stressful; especially where sensitive information is already breached.
-That’s why we remove the jargon from the process and make sure you always know what’s happening with your case.
+We understand that making data breach claims can be stressful, especially where sensitive information is already breached.
+That’s why our data breach solicitors remove the jargon from the process and make sure you always know what’s happening with your case.

-Our expert, friendly team will advise you on whether you have a valid claim and will be pleased to answer any questions you might have.
+Our expert, friendly team will advise you on whether you have a valid data breach claim and will be pleased to answer any questions you might have.
 If you are not sure whether your information has been misused or mishandled, we can find this out for you.

 If we believe you have a strong case, we’ll go through your options with you.
-We may be able to act for you on a no win, no fee basis.
+We may be able to take action for a data breach on a no win, no fee basis.